Dayana-N/django-widget-tweaks-article/README.md

 # How to style forms in Django using Widget Tweaks

 In this article, we are going to explore how to utilise the power of Widget Tweaks to style our forms in Django.
-If you have previous experience with Django you probably know that our forms need additional work in order to be styled as desired.
+If you have prior experience with Django, you probably know that additional work is often needed to style forms as desired.
 We are going to set up a simple Contact Us form for our example and implement floating labels with the help of Bootstrap 5 and the package Widget Tweaks.

 ##### What is Django Widget Tweaks?

-Widget Tweaks is a package that provides additional functionalities and features for working with form widgets and rendering in Django templates.
+Widget Tweaks is a package that provides additional functionalities and features for working with forms in Django.
 It is not a part of the Django core framework but is instead a third-party package that extends Django's capabilities.
 It allows us to modify forms directly in our templates.

-We are assuming that you know how to set up a Django project.
 Let's have a look at the code so far.
-We have created a new app called Contact which is where the majority of our code is going to live.
+We have created a new app called `Contact` which is where the majority of our code is going to live.

 ##### The model

-In our `models.py` file we have the following fields:
+In our `models.py` file we need to create our model with the following fields:

 ```
 from Django.db import models